JMNolan/voiceChanger/README.md

 Why is this project meaningful to my career?
 MVC is the cornerstone of all iOS app development; understanding these principles early sets you on the path to success.
 Learning how to find answers to development questions by searching documentation emulates the practice of expert software engineers.

-You will also make a relevant project that you will feel proud to share with your friends, family, and peers.